cube-js/cube/docs/Schema/pre-aggregations.md

 ```

 Granularity can be either `hour`, `day`, `week` or `month`.
-If `timeDimensionReference` is set, `granularity` should be set as well otherwise it should be ommitted.
+If `timeDimensionReference` is set, `granularity` should be set as well otherwise it should be omitted.

 In this particular example these queries will use `categoryAndDate` pre-aggregation:
 - Order Revenue by Category this month